Click the 'Play' button to read out loud this webpage content

-Goddess Parvati is depicted wearing a basket shaped crown on her head, ornamented earrings, and a ‘Tilak’ (round red dot) on her forehead.
-Her eyes are adorned with Kohl and a blue Lotus dangles gently from her neck.
+Goddess Parvati is depicted wearing a basket-shaped crown on her head, ornamented earrings, and a ‘Tilak’ (round red dot) on her forehead.
+Her eyes are adorned with Kohl, and a blue lotus dangles gently from her neck.
 At times, she is also shown holding a flower and mirror in her hands.
 Her beautiful countenance is enhanced with various kinds of jewelry, adding luster to her charm.

 This unique form of Lord Shiva and Goddess Parvati is indicative of the fact that male and female energies are inherent in everyone.
-It is only when we accept both as an inevitable part of our beings that we will be able to experience divine bliss.
-This form of the divine couple is also attributed with bringing about harmony between ‘Shaivism’ and ‘Shaktism’, followers of Shiva and Parvati respectively.
+It is only when we accept both as an inevitable part of our beings that we shall be able to experience divine bliss.
+This form of the divine couple is also attributed with bringing about harmony between ‘Shaivism’ and ‘Shaktism,’ followers of Shiva and Parvati respectively.
 This form also indicates that God is beyond gender and can assume any form at will.
 It also serves to highlight the importance of leading a harmonious domestic life, when both the male and female of the household learn to compromise and co-exist with each other, irrespective of the shortcomings of their partners.

 The male half of this union represents the passive state of being, and the female part represents the active part.
 Only a combination of both serves to form an entity capable of handling the challenges of life and overcoming adversities.
 It is only when the ‘Purusha’ (male) and ‘Prakriti’ (female) creative energies are combined together, that the cycle of evolution manifests itself to create the universe and its multitude of animate and inanimate beings.